Shannon Hills, Arkansas

 Shannon Hills is a city in Saline County, Arkansas, United States.
-The population was 3,143 at the 2010 census.
+The population was 3,143 at the 2010 census, rising to 4,490 with the 2020 census.
 It is part of the Little Rock–North Little Rock–Conway Metropolitan Statistical Area.

 History

 The area that would become Shannon Hills remained undeveloped until circa 1960, when housing development started.
 In 1977, residents voted to incorporate in part to avoid annexation into Little Rock.